abhinav931/SOS-Email-Website/README.md

 Note :

 a.)
 Allow EMAIL_HOST_USER to allow less secure apps to send mail(gmail account), since this website is on localhost now.
-You won't have to allow less secure apps to access EMAIL_HOST_USER once we have SSL certificate enabled for this website.
+You won't have to allow less secure apps to access EMAIL_HOST_USER once SSL certificate is enabled for this website.

 b.)
 Since this website is running on local server therefore there isn't SSL certificate for this website yet.

 c.)
-Reciever's email(gmail accounts) list we've set in the code itself.
+Reciever's email(gmail accounts) list is set in the code itself.

 ## STARTING LOCAL DEVELOPMENT SERVER
 Open command prompt